Learn more about Calorease with FBCx by reading the answers to the most commonly asked questions.

 Calorease is a dietary supplement containing the primary ingredient FBCx.
-FBCx is a patented, naturally sourced dietary plant fiber with a fat-binding capacity.
-Unlike any other naturally sourced fat-binding ingredients, it has the ability to bind up to 9 times its own weight of dietary fat, passing the fat out of the body.*
+FBCx is a patented, dietary fiber with a fat-binding capacity.
+Unlike any other fat-binding fibers, it was shown in the laboratory to complex up to 9 times its own weight of dietary fat.†

 What is Calorease made from?
 What does it contain?

-Calorease is made of FBCx, a naturally sourced soluble fiber derived from grain.
+Calorease is made of FBCx, a soluble fiber enzymatically derived from corn starch.
 One Calorease tablet contains 1 gram of the FBCx fiber.
-Calorease contains no genetically modified components.

 Does Calorease contain stimulants?